Some grocery weeks are normal. Others are clearly tighter.

 Favor ingredients with more than one role

-Buy enough structure to prevent convenience spending
+Build enough structure to avoid convenience spending

 - Oats